Bachelor of Liberal Studies (BLS) - Open Cohort

 Studies in Forgiveness

-This course consists of a psychological and philosophical examination of forgiveness and will focus primarily on interpersonal forgiveness, the gift an injured person gives to the one who hurt him or her.
-Topics include what forgiveness is and is not, forgiveness in philosophy, the process of forgiveness, applications and benefits of forgiveness, forgiveness in education and forgiveness and bullying.
-You will also read about self-forgiveness, group and cultural perspectives of forgiveness and community and national issues related to forgiveness.
-By the end of the course, you will have gained a greater understanding and knowledge of the psychology of forgiveness.
-The course will also help students improve their writing and critical thinking skills.
+This course explores the topic of interpersonal forgiveness from a psychological perspective.
+It consists of a psychological examination of forgiveness and will focus primarily on interpersonal forgiveness, the gift an injured person gives to the one who hurt him or her.
+Topics include what forgiveness is and is not, the process of forgiveness, applications and benefits of forgiveness, forgiveness in education, forgiveness in counseling and therapy, as well as how forgiveness education can be used as a prevention and intervention for bullying.
+Read about self-forgiveness, group and cultural perspectives of forgiveness and community and national issues related to forgiveness.
+Psychology students will find this course helpful as they can learn more about forgiveness as a form of Positive Psychology and apply their new knowledge to individuals who have experienced deep hurts.
+Counseling and clinical students will find this course useful and helpful as they prepare to work with clients as helping professionals.
+In addition, this course is an appropriate elective for general studies majors, or students in other majors, who want to expand their knowledge and understanding about the interpersonal process of forgiveness from a psychological perspective.
+This course will also help students improve their writing and critical thinking skills.

 View program information: